ibm-cloud-docs/apps/best-practice.md

 The state of your system is defined by your databases and shared storage, and not by each individual running app instance.
 Statefulness of any sort limits the scalability of an app.
 Try to minimize the impact of session state by storing it in a centralized location on the server.

 If you can't eliminate session state entirely, push it out to a highly available store that is external to your app server.
-The stores include IBM WebSphere Extreme Scale, Redis, or Memcached, or an external database.
+The stores include IBM WebSphere eXtreme Scale, Redis, or Memcached, or an external database.

 ## Use an external service registry to resolve service endpoints